Section 1: Purpose and Contents of this page:

 Additional documents which may be required:

-- If you use an overseas account containing a foreign currency, you will also need to convert the closing balance in pounds sterling on the 'date of application', which is the date you made payment of the Tier 4 visa application fees.
-You should obtain currency conversion by going on the OANDA.com website (this is the Home Office approved currency conversion website) and upload a scanned copy from the website with your visa application if you are required to submit financial evidence with your visa application.
+- If using an overseas account containing a foreign currency, you will need to convert the closing balance into GBP on the 'date of application', (the date you paid the visa application fee).
+Use OANDA.com website (this is the Home Office approved currency conversion website).

-- For students with dependants: if your spouse is applying as your dependant at the same time or separately, you will need to submit your Marriage certificate (unless the relationship is already established in a previous dependent visa application) and evidence that your relationship is subsisting; If you have children applying as your dependant(s) at the same time or separately, you will also need to submit their Birth Certificate.
-Scanned copy needs to be uploaded.
+- For students with dependants: if your spouse is applying as your dependant and they have not previously been granted leave as your dependant you will need to submit your Marriage Certificate and evidence that your relationship is subsisting; if you have children applying as your dependant(s) at the same time or separately, you will also need to submit their Birth Certificate(s).
+Scanned copies need to be uploaded.